 - Repeated trespassing into closed areas will result in violations.

-- Scooters (motorized and non-motorized), skateboards, and other recreational wheeled items are not permitted.
+- Scooters, skateboards, and other recreational wheeled items are not permitted.

 - Motorized (gas and electric) recreational equipment is not permitted (e.g., electric bikes, scooters, segways, etc.)

 The launching, landing, or operating of any aircraft which includes unmanned aircraft (drones) from or on lands and waters administered by the U.S. Fish and Wildlife Service is prohibited (50 CFR 27.34).